Thank you for looking at my page.

 At times we just know that something is not right and we struggle to work it out without help.

 I see individual clients and couples for short or long term therapy.
 You decide what suits you.
 Some clients come for just a few sessions and others come for long-term work.
 We will have a review from time to time to discuss how you feel about how we are working and if/when you want to end the therapy.

 The thought of going for therapy can be extremely daunting.
 I understand this.
-It is difficult to make contact and this alone can make you feel extremely anxious.
-While I work on a professional level, I would consider myself a warm person and I will do my utmost to make you feel relaxed.
+It is difficult to make contact and this can make you feel extremely anxious.
+While I work on a professional level, I would consider myself a warm and friendly person and I will do my utmost to make you feel relaxed.